Tracking Patches for Open Source Software Vulnerabilities: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{pen} source software (OSS) provides the foundation for open source and proprietary applications.
-It allows application developers to reuse common functionalities instead of reinventing the wheel.
-The ``Open Source Security and Risk Analysis Report'' \cite{Synopsys-report} has revealed that 98\% of the 1,500 applications across 17 industries contain OSS.
-However, security risks are also introduced with OSS; e.g., \congyingEdit{84\% of the 1,500} applications in 2020 contain at least one public OSS vulnerability, a \congyingEdit{9\%} increase from the 75\% in 2019, with an average of 158 OSS vulnerabilities per application \cite{Synopsys-report}.
-Even worse, OSS vulnerabilities are found at an increasing speed, nearly doubling in the last two years \cite{Snyk-report}.
+Open source software (OSS) provides the foundation for open~source and proprietary applications.
+It allows developers~to~reuse functionalities instead of reinventing the wheel.
+As revealed~by~a~recent report~\cite{Synopsys-report},~98\% of applications contain OSS.~However, security risks are also introduced with OSS. \congyingEdit{84\% of} applications contain at least an OSS vulnerability in 2020,~a~\congyingEdit{9\%} increase from~the~75\%~in~2019; and each application contains an average of 158 OSS vulnerabilities \cite{Synopsys-report}.
+Even~worse,~OSS vulnerabilities~are~detected~at an increasing speed, nearly doubling in the last two years~\cite{Snyk-report}.~Hence, OSS vulnerability~management has become more and more urgent.

-To this end, tremendous efforts have been made to mitigate security risks in OSS vulnerabilities, ranging from detecting vulnerabilities in open source software via learning vulnerability features \cite{li2016vulpecker, li2018vuldeepecker, zhou2019devign, jimenez2019importance}\congyingEdit{,} or matching vulnerability and/or patch signatures \cite{jang2012redebug, kim2017vuddy, xu2020patch, xiao2020mvp, cui2020vuldetector}\congyingEdit{,} to patching vulnerabilities in open source software \cite{mulliner2013patchdroid, duan2019automating, xu2020automatic, machiry2020spider}\congyingEdit{, or} analyzing software composition for determining whether open source vulnerabilities are reachable \congyingEdit{through call paths} in applications \cite{pashchenko2018vulnerable, ponta2020detection, pashchenko2020vuln4real, Wang2020empirical}.
-In particular, vulnerability databases play a significant role in these efforts by providing valuable data (e.g., \congyingEdit{description,} affected software and versions, and patches) for various vulnerability analysis tasks.
-Several forces have devoted themselves to building vulnerability databases.
-In security community, CVE List \cite{cve} and NVD \cite{nvd} are the most influential forces, which even go beyond OSS vulnerabilities.
-In industry, Black Duck \cite{blackduck}, WhiteSource \cite{whitesource}, Veracode \cite{veracode} and Snyk \cite{snyk} are the mainstreams to have a specific focus on OSS vulnerabilities.
-In academia, several vulnerability databases \cite{ponta2019manually, fan2020ac, jimenez2018enabling, gkortzis2018vulinoss, namrud2019androvul} have been constructed, but they are designed mostly for specific ecosystems or specific projects.
+Great efforts have been made to mitigate~security risks~in~OSS~vulnerabilities.
+Vulnerability databases play~ a~significant role in these~efforts by providing valuable information~(e.g., \congyingEdit{description,} vulnerable versions,~and patches) for different vulnerability analysis tasks.~CVE List \cite{cve} and~NVD~\cite{nvd} are well-known public vulnerability~databases, which even~go~beyond OSS vulnerabilities.
+They provide data feed~of the entire database, and often serve as the main vulnerability~source of industrial vulnerability databases, e.g., Black Duck~\cite{blackduck},~WhiteSource \cite{whitesource}, Veracode~\cite{veracode} and Snyk~\cite{snyk}.
+These industrial vulnerability databases are specifically focused on OSS vulnerabilities.